ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 modified_at: 2022-02-21
 ---

-# Migration to CKEditor 5 v33.0.0

 <info-box>
 	When updating your CKEditor 5 installation, make sure **all the packages are the same version** to avoid errors.

 	For custom builds, you may try removing the `package-lock.json` or `yarn.lock` files (if applicable) and reinstalling all packages before rebuilding the editor.
 For best results, make sure you use the most recent package versions.
 </info-box>

-## Migration to CKEditor 5 v33.0.0
+# Migration to CKEditor 5 v33.0.0

 For the entire list of changes introduced in version 33.0.0, see the [changelog for CKEditor 5 v33.0.0] TODO: link.